acs-dcn/MCC/README.md

 MCC is a scalable network workload generator based on user-space stack.
 It can replicate flow-level network load utilizing BSD-like socket API provided by user-space TCP/IP stack (mTCP).
 According to experiments, MCC can generate 3.2 million concurrent TCP connections using only a single CPU core, and achieve almost linearly scalability in multicore platform and distributed systems.

-### Release Notes

-**V 2.0**

-Add support for distributed mode and stateless workload generation

-+ Distributed
-+ Stateful/Stateless

-**V 1.2**

-Add suport for application-level load generation

-+ Encryption/decryption
-+ Simulating response processing
-+ Modeling for packet length and inter-departure time

-**V 1.1**

-Add supprt for paket-level priority

-+ MCC only supports flow-level priority before, which means packets in the same flow hold the same priority for MCC v1.0.
-To meet more needs, we add support for packet-level priority.

-**V 1.0**

-Multicore scalable network load generator based on userspace stack.

-+ User-level-stack-based
-+ Reactor pattern
-+ Multi-threaded

 ### Architecture